 REQUIREMENT 3: All students must complete the designated degree major courses with a grade of "C" or better.
 Majors are listed in the section headed "Degrees and Certificates" and in the Course Descriptions section of the catalog.

-REQUIREMENT 4: All students are required to complete with a "C" or better either: Health 1, 4 or 13 OR two Physical Education activity courses one of which must be selected from the following:
+REQUIREMENT 4: All students are required to successfully complete: Health 1, 4 or 13 OR two Kinesiology/Physical Education activity courses one of which must be selected from the following: